CenturyLiu/RL-Project-Navigation/README.md

      |  --------------  | ------ |
      | Yellow           | +1     |
      | Blue             | -1     |
+   - End condition for each episode
+     The game is timed and the environment will automatically stop the episode once time is over.
+   - Requirement for solving the task
+     The task is considered solved when the agent gets an average score of +13 over 100 consecutive episodes.
 ## Part 2: Idea for solving the problem

 ## Part 3: Project implementation